HomeDev68/tubex/README.md

 # TubeX
-A forward proxy to YouTube written in Python using Flask, requests, and pytube.
+A forward proxy to YouTube written in Python using Flask, requests, and yt-dlp.

 ## Introduction
 By deploying this tiny forward proxy on your VPS as a website, you can: